About

 UNDER THREAT

-On 22nd January we found The Hippodrome had been listed on an online auction house for £950,000.
+On 22nd January 2021 we found Hulme Hippodrome had been listed on an online auction site for £950,000 as suitable for apartments.
 This was unexpected and announced just 2.5 weeks before the auction date.

-Originally listed with planning consent for residential redevelopment – we found this not to be true and had it removed from the listing.
-However, there is still a risk that the building we be bought by a developer when it goes for auction on February 10th and this jewel will be lost forever.
+Originally listed as suitable for residential redevelopment – we found this not to be true and had it removed from the listing.

 OUR VISION

-Save The Hulme Hippodrome have a vision for the future of the Hulme Hippodrome that would be beneficial for the arts and communities of Manchester for another 120 years.
+In Save Hulme Hippodrome we have a vision for the future of Hulme Hippodrome that would be beneficial for the arts, creative industries and local communities of Manchester for another 120 years.

-The vision includes a full refurbishment, new mixed uses for the numerous spaces in the building and putting the Hip into Community ownership.
+The vision includes a full refurbishment, new mixed uses for the numerous spaces in the building and putting Hulme Hippodrome into community ownership.

 1612874166_hippodrome_render_(small_file).jpg